 Hvalnes Nature Preserve was an unexpectedly fun and interesting shoreline.
 For almost an hour, we stumbled around on the black gravel beach, looked at the washed up shells and carcasses, and ran from sneaker waves.
 We laughed so hard at one another as we tried to run from the waves.
 It was our favorite beach on the trip if not our favorite spot overall.

 After all of our excitement on the beach, we had worked up quite an appetite.
-We stopped in the 'langoustine capital of the north' Höfn in Hornafirði Fjord.
+We stopped in the 'langoustine capital of the north', Höfn, in Hornafirði Fjord.
 We had some lobster rolls and deep fried hot dogs at Hafnarbúdin.
 After the great meal, we spent the last bit of our time in the northern region at our campsite in Haukafell.

 Our two days in the northern region of Iceland were jam packed with things to do and places to see.
-We came across waterfalls, beautiful wildlife, and stunning landscapes, and delicious food.
+We came across waterfalls, beautiful wildlife, stunning landscapes, and delicious food.
 Though northern Iceland is not as popular as the southern region, there is no doubt in my mind that it is just as wonderful, diverse, and intriguing as any other region.

 The Snӕfellsnes Peninsula is not on Iceland’s ring road, but it is well worth a detour.
 Taylor, Kendall, and I had planned to explore this peninsula from the first day of planning.
 Not only would we visit our first hot spring, we would visit our first Icelandic national park, see seals in the wild for the first time, and stand atop a volcanic crater for the first time.

-Our first stop once was a small hot spring called Landbrotalaug.
+Our first stop was once a small hot spring called Landbrotalaug.
 The wind cut cold, but steeping in the hot water could not have been more relaxing and comfortable.
 The spring can become crowded, but luckily we did not have to wait to hop in at 6:30 on a Friday evening.
 We could not spend too much time at the spring, but the short dip was an intoxicating experience.

 The Ytri Tunga beach is known for hosting its very own seal colony, and we had to stop to see if they were lounging on the shore.
-After parking, we walked westward along the beach to where a few more visitors had been enjoying the skeptical company of seven seals.
-The seals were a joy to watch although their playfulness would often be disrupted by glances to be sure that we hadn’t moved any closer.
+After parking, we walked westward along the beach to where a few more visitors had been enjoying the company of seven skeptical seals.
+The seals were a joy to watch, although their playfulness would often be disrupted by glances to be sure that we hadn’t moved any closer.
 Chances are supposedly best to see the seals in June and July, and we were all glad to have made the stop.

 The next stop we made was at the Londrangar basalt cliffs where we were drawn to a group of photographers shooting a group of huddled penguins.
 Once we’d marveled at the unexpected sight of penguins and struggled to take pictures from the far distance, we had a quick parking lot meal and headed for the last stop of the evening.

-One of the windiest stops of the entire trip, Saxhóll Crater was an uncomfortable but beautiful location.
+One of the windyest stops of the entire trip, Saxhóll Crater was an uncomfortable but beautiful location.
 A short climb up a set of metal stairs around 1:30 AM took us to the very top of the crater where we could see the interior of the caldera and miles of the surrounding landscape.
 One of my favorite activities in Iceland was attempting to mentally simulate the history of each landscape we encountered, and this ancient lava spout was one of my favorites to try to wrap my head around.

 Wrapping my head around the next attraction wasn’t as difficult, but the beauty of a waterfall and mountain combination is something special.
 Some of the most iconic Icelandic pictures frame Kirkjufell and Kirkjufellfoss.
 Kirkjufellfoss alone may not stand out among the many Icelandic waterfalls, but the two in concert are exemplary of Iceland’s beauty.